 We’ve asked them several questions to know their challenges, tips and achievements in what we call as the journey for financial independence.

-Our personal financial experts are:
+Our personal finance bloggers are:

 Stefanie O`Connell is an author, actress and the owner of the fantastic blog The Broke And The Beautiful Life